 - The operation speed is slow due to the gate valve’s high opening height.

-- The valve’s seat and the gate will erode badly when kept in the partially open state.
+- The valve’s seat and the gate will erode badly when kept in a partially open state.

 - More expensive compared to butterfly valves especially in large sizes.

-- They occupy a larger space for the installation and operation compared to butterfly valves.
+- They occupy a larger space for installation and operation compared to butterfly valves.